What is an Agreed Place?

 With help from you and recipients, we will keep this delivery option reliable:

 - As a sender, you always have the option of not allowing the Agreed Spot service.
 We advise against offering Agreed Place option for suspicious or fraud-sensitive purchases, such as items purchased on credit or using Afterpay, or high-value items.
 In such cases, when arranging the parcel delivery, please select the option ‘Not in Agreed Place’.
-Alternatively, you can request a signature on delivery.
-Customers will then be unable to select Agreed Place.
 For more advice and information on the various options, please get in touch with your DHL contact.

 - We tell your customers never to share their shipment number or postal code with anyone else.
 This reduces the risk of fraud.